Show your pet how much they mean to you with 25% off select tests.

 Dog sniffing out an open window

-Your dog’s other senses make up for any disadvantages of color blindness.
+Your dog’s other senses make up for any disadvantages of colour blindness.

 In addition to being a little less vibrant, the world your dog sees is also fuzzier around the edges.
 Research suggests dogs are fairly nearsighted—having as little as 20% the visual acuity of humans.